Virus Deaths Top 400,000 As Latin America Infections Rise - UrduPoint

 Virus Deaths Top 400,000 As Latin America Infections Rise

-Paris, June 7 (UrduPoint / Pakistan Point News - 7th Jun, 2020 ) :The global death toll from the coronavirus pandemic climbed past 400,000 on Sunday with fatalities accelerating in the epicentre of Latin America even as Europe emerges from its virus lockdown with infections there increasingly under control.
+Paris, June 7 (UrduPoint / Pakistan Point News - 8th Jun, 2020 ) :The global death toll from the coronavirus pandemic passed 400,000 Sunday, with fatalities accelerating in Latin America even as Europe emerges from its virus lockdown with infections there increasingly under control.

 Almost seven million infections have been registered since COVID-19 emerged in China late last year, forcing much of the globe into lockdown and pushing the world economy towards its worst downturn since the Great Depression.